-Finalisation of design and manufacturing After the PCB design is finished, an automatic design rule check (DRC) is run to find any errors that would affect manufacturing.
+3.6.4 Finalisation of design and manufacturing

+After the PCB design is finished, an automatic design rule check (DRC) is run to find any errors that would affect manufacturing, based on the PCB rules set in section 3.6.3 PCB layout.
 The manufacturing outjob is run to generate artefacts such as Gerber files, the bill of materials for automated and manual manufacturing, and component locations for pick-and-place.
 These artefacts are sent to JLCPCB to design and partially assemble the PCBs.
 The manual manufacturing BOM is used to purchase components from component distributors.